kmcelwee/fsi-web-scraping-seminar/seminar-1/python.md

 * The best way to become a coder is to code.
 Try things out.
 Mess up.
 * We're starting with python, but programming language really doesn't matter.
 The most important thing is to get started.
-* Don't expect to understand a topic the first time around.
+* Don't expect to understand anything the first time around.
 Be kind to yourself, this is a whole new way of thinking.
 * Be persistent.
 Coding takes time, and the solution is out there.
 You will figure it out if you keep working at it!
 * [Resist imposter syndrome.](https://adainitiative.org/continue-our-work/impostor-syndrome-training/)